Sound familiar?

 They loved the freeform design.
 They were excited about the tanning ledge.
 But the kitchen reno came first, or rates were too high, or they wanted to wait until the kids were older.
 Next spring came and went.
 You never called.
 Neither did they.
 But another builder did.

 You're spending $100-200 per lead on Angi and HomeAdvisor.
 Those leads get sent to 3-5 other builders simultaneously.
-Half of them are just price-shopping.
-Meanwhile, the warmest leads you'll ever have — homeowners who already requested your estimate, already toured your showroom, already saw your 3D rendering — are sitting in your CRM untouched.
+Half are just price-shopping.
+Meanwhile, homeowners who already requested your estimate, already toured your showroom, already saw your 3D rendering -- are sitting in your CRM untouched.

 Your office manager was supposed to call everyone back after the home show.
 She got through 15 numbers, left 12 voicemails, talked to 2 people, then a permit issue came up on the Henderson build and the follow-up binder went back in the drawer.
 That was four months ago.

 Every January you're wondering where the builds are going to come from.
-By March you're scrambling to fill the schedule.
-By June you're overbooked and turning people away.
+By March you're scrambling.
+By June you're overbooked.
 By October it's slowing down again.
 This cycle repeats because your pipeline is reactive.
 It doesn't have to be.

 Your best marketing is the pool in the neighbor's backyard.
 But you're not staying in touch with the homeowner who hired you, so they're not sending referrals.
 And the neighbors who saw the excavator pull up?
 They went to Google, not to you.
 Because you weren't top of mind.